Hbg1010/Geode-Search-From-Browser/about.md

 This mod allows the user to search in gd from their browser!

-HOW TO USE:
+# How to use
-In your browser, write
+In your browser, you can use the following:

+Geode://level/<ID>

-Geode://level/<ID> or Geode://user/<Username>
+Geode://user/<Username>

-TODO: add early load, and add searching for levels with filters / strings rather than just IDs
+The search menu will then open up in game!

+# Credits
+- Mod and logo made by Hbg
+- Geode URI library by Camila314